 The Book of Church Order of the Orthodox Presbyterian Church is a rich document and, like other church orders, the work of generations.
-But it doesn’t always say why such and such a conclusion was reached or why certain terminology is used.
+But it doesn’t always explain it’s conclusions or word choices.

-Well, good news: in June 2020, Ordained Servant started publishing a commentary on the OPC’s Form of Government written by Alan Strange.
-(2022 Update: this work is being followed by commentary on the Book of Discipline.)
+Well, good news: in June 2020, Ordained Servant, a publication of the OPC, started publishing a commentary on the OPC’s Form of Government written by Alan Strange.
+(2022 Update: Strange is now adding commentary on the Book of Discipline.)

 A good commentary on the BCO provides several benefits.
-It enriches our understanding of the BCO, strengthens our trust in it, and helps us apply and improve our church order.
-And it can serve ecumenical purposes by helping us to know which differences between us and other denominations matter and which ones don’t.
+It enriches our understanding of our church order, strengthens our trust in it, and helps us apply and improve it.
+A commentary can also serve ecumenical purposes by helping us to know which differences between us and other denominations matter and which ones don’t.

 Commentaries on church orders have been written before.
 For example, on the Dutch Reformed side, Martin Monsma and Idzerd Van Dellen published a commentary on the church order of the Christian Reformed Church, updated in 1967.
 And there are some great essays edited by J. De Jong in Bound Yet Free.
 A commentary similar to the Monsma, Van Dellen volume was written by W. W. J. Van Oene for the Canadian Reformed Churches, which is now available online.
 See also the commentaries by Biesterveld and Kuijper, and van Rongen.